All Episodes

 No, no, no, no, no.

-No, no, what I'm trying to say to you is this though.
+No, no, what I'm trying to say to you is this, though.

-But why what white America fails to talk about, and what never ceases to amaze me is the fact that the biggest threat is not gonna come from blacks, the biggest threat is coming from within.
+But what white America fails to talk about, and what seems to amaze me is the fact that the biggest threat is not going to come from blacks.

-Look at how look at how they were.
+Look at how, look at how it's just not true, man.

-If you just so you don't listen to them?
+If you just, so you don't listen to them?

-No, I said that that's that particular status skewed.
+No, I said that particular status skewed.

 It's not skewed.